 config system global set memory-use-threshold-extreme <integer> set memory-use-threshold-green <integer> set memory-use-threshold-red <integer> end

-Those are in percent of total memory.
-And have the following values: minimum 70, maximum 97, and default as below:
+Those are in percent of total memory and have the following values: minimum 70, maximum 97.
+The default values are listed below:

 memory-use-threshold-extreme - Threshold at which memory usage is considered extreme.
 Default value: 95 memory-use-threshold-red - Threshold at which memory usage forces the FortiGate to enter conserve mode.
 Default value: 88 memory-use-threshold-green - Threshold at which memory usage forces the FortiGate to exit conserve mode.
 Default value: 82